microsoft/MixedRealityToolkit-Unity/Documentation/Experimental/SceneUnderstanding/README_SceneUnderstanding.md

 ### Example script

-The example script _DemoSpatialAwarenessController.cs_, demonstrates the major concepts in working with the SU service.
+The example script _DemoSpatialAwarenessController.cs_, demonstrates the major concepts in working with the Scene Understanding service.

-* Subscribing to SU events
+* Subscribing to Scene Understanding events
-* Handling SU events
+* Handling Scene Understanding events
 * Finding the nearest platform
 * Instantiating a prefab and placing it in an open spot

 This example script uses MRKT UI to toggle service features on the Spatial Understanding observer.

-Turning on *Instantiate Prefabs*, will demonstrate creating objects that size to fit themselves to all [Scene Objects](), gathered neatly under a parent object.
+Turning on *Instantiate Prefabs*, will demonstrate creating objects that size to fit themselves to all [Scene Objects](https://github.com/microsoft/MixedRealityToolkit-Unity/blob/ff68a86445152d98ee5b0b1a25bd5f303169e4ed/Assets/MixedRealityToolkit/Definitions/SpatialAwareness/Experimental/SpatialAwarenessSceneObject.cs), gathered neatly under a parent object.

 ![demo controller options](Images/Controller.png)